brylevkirill/notes/interesting recent papers.md

 >	"Many of the most effective exploration techniques rely on tabular representations, or on the ability to construct a generative model over states and actions.
 This paper introduces a novel approach, EX2, which approximates state visitation densities by training an ensemble of discriminators, and assigns reward bonuses to rarely visited states."

 ----
+[Unsupervised Real-Time Control through Variational Empowerment](https://arxiv.org/abs/1710.05101)    # exploration in state space guided by empowerment - channel capacity between actions and states

-[Variational Intrinsic Control](http://arxiv.org/abs/1611.07507) (DeepMind)    # exploration in state space guided by empowerment (number of available actions)
+[Variational Intrinsic Control](http://arxiv.org/abs/1611.07507) (DeepMind)    # exploration in state space guided by empowerment - channel capacity between actions and states
 >	"The second scenario is that in which the long-term goal of the agent is to get to a state with a maximal set of available intrinsic options – the objective of empowerment (Salge et al., 2014).
 This set o f options consists of those that the agent knows how to use.
 Note that this is not the theoretical set of all options: it is of no use to the agent that it is possible to do something if it is unable to learn how to do it.
 Thus, to maximize empowerment, the agent needs to simultaneously learn how to control the environment as well – it needs to discover the options available to it.
 The agent should in fact not aim for st